The 10 loan status variants explained

 Explanation of each loan status

 When one or more payments of a loan are overdue for more than three days, but for less than 31 days, the status is ‘late 30′.
 This is the first of the two late ranges.
+This also means that we started to get in touch with the borrower via multiple communication channels to remind them about their payment obligations.

 When a loan has one or more payments that are overdue for over 90 days the loan is considered as ‘defaulted’.
 After a loan has reached this status we decide individually what happens next.